Kitty Flanagan: 2021–present: Fisk

-In March, 2021 Flanagan's sitcom Fisk, which she co-created, co-wrote, co-directed and starred in, aired on ABC TV.
-Fisk was nominated for two 2021 AACTA Awards and won both awards for Best Narrative Comedy Series and Best Comedy Performer for Kitty Flanagan.
+In March 2021, Flanagan's sitcom Fisk, which she co-created, co-wrote, co-directed and starred in, aired on ABC TV.
+Fisk was nominated for and won two 2021 AACTA Awards, including Best Narrative Comedy Series and Best Comedy Performer for Flanagan.
+Flanagan was nominated for and won the Silver Logie for Most Popular actress at the 2022 Logie Awards for her work on Fisk.
+The series returned for a second season in October 2022.
+Flanagan again won the Silver Logie at the 2023 Logie Awards for her work in the second season of Fisk.